 About

-Dr. Aimée Classen is the director of the University of Michigan’s Biological Station and a professor in the Department of Ecology and Evolutionary Biology.
+Dr. Aimée Classen is an ecologist and Professor in the Department of Ecology and Evolutionary Biology at the University of Michigan.
+Since 2020, she has been Director of the University of Michigan Biological Station (UMBS).
 As director, she provides leadership for 13,000-acre campus and facility that aims to leverage over a century of research and transformative experiences to drive discoveries and solutions to benefit Michigan and beyond.

 Fields of study

-Ecosystem ecology, global change, nutreint and carbon cycling, plant-soil interactions, biodiversity
+Ecosystem ecology, global change, nutrient and carbon cycling, plant-soil interactions, biodiversity

 Graduate students